 - Harmonization of melodies

-In preparing to take this test, students may wish to review the textbook used currently in T508 Written Music Theory Review for Graduate Students.
-The book is The Complete Musician: An Integrated Approach to Tonal Theory, Analysis, and Listening, 2nd Edtion, by Steven G. Laitz (Oxford University Press).
+In preparing to take this test, students may wish to review the textbook currently used in T508 Written Music Theory Review for Graduate Students: Graduate Review of Tonal Theory, by Steven G. Laitz and Christopher Bartlette (Oxford University Press).

-II.
-Aural - Questions will be selected from the following areas
+Questions in the aural theory exam will be selected from the following areas:

 - Melodic and rhythmic dictation

 - Interval and chord type recognition

 - Harmonic dictation (soprano and bass lines, plus Roman numerals)